 Lord Greystoke, AKA Tarzan, was shown in the original books to be far better suited to life in the African wilds than any of the black natives.
 The original books explicitly said that his European noble ancestry (and not being raised by apes) is what allowed him to shine.
 Eugenics was a popular topic at the time.
 However, Burroughs seemed to be more interested aristocratic blood than racial blood, considering his characterizations of lower class whites and upper class blacks.

 Tarzan wasn't Burroughs' only Mighty Whitey.
-John Carter is an (white) Earth man who bests people of nearly every color on Mars.
+John Carter of Mars is an (white) Earth man who bests people of nearly every color on Mars.
 He even weds the Red Men's Princess.

 John Carter spends most of the first three books fighting the white Martians, the Therns, who are depicted as cannibalistic creeps and con-men and who are in turn the dupes (and food) of the black Martians.
 The only other remaining Orovars (white Martians) are a few tiny remnants.
 The Red Martians, who are stated to be the product of large-scale interracial marriage in earlier eras of Martian history (effectively Barsoomian mestizos), are the "highest" race on Barsoom — much more numerous than any other group, politically and economically dominant, and the most technologically advanced with a thriving science and industry.
 Dejah Thoris points out that it is they who maintain the atmosphere plant that keeps the planet habitable, and without which everyone else would die.

 And then, just to complete the Edgar Rice Burroughs set, there's Pellucidar...